To date, only a few people have been cured of the motor disorders caused by Parkinson's disease (see, for example, here

-The extent to which the cell replacement therapies currently being investigated are effective will only be known after the respective research projects have enter the clinical phase (ie, are being tested in humans).
-However, due to the following results already available, it is likely that they will have beneficial effects:
+The extent to which the cell replacement therapies currently being investigated are effective will only be known after the research projects have entered the clinical phase (i.e., are being tested on humans).
+However, based on the results already available, it is likely that they will have beneficial effects:

-- the transplantation of fetal cells into the brains of people with Parkinson's disease, as well
+- the transplantation of foetal cells into the brains of people with Parkinson's disease, as well

 - animal experiments transplanting newly grown human dopamine cells.

-In particular, for otherwise physically still healthy Parkinson's patients, cell replacement therapies could mean the return to a largely normal life.
+In particular, for Parkinson's patients who are otherwise physically still healthy, cell replacement therapies could mean the return to a largely normal life.

-It has to be noted, however, that the cause(s) for dopamine cell death in the brain, which led to the outbreak of Parkinson's disease, are individually different for each individual affected.
+It has to be noted, however, that the cause(s) for dopamine cell death in the brain, which led to the onset of Parkinson's disease, are different for each individual affected.

-Thus, a cell replacement therapy is "only" one of several pillars in the cure of Parkinson's disease.
+Thus, cell replacement therapy is "only" one of several pillars in the cure of Parkinson's disease.
 For those affected, however, it is very important, because this therapy can significantly improve the quality of life.
-Other pillars include:

-- the identification and clearing of the initial pathogenic factors;
+- identification and removal of the initial pathogenic factors;

-- the dissolution of the already formed alpha-synuclein deposits and the prevention of their new formation.
+- dispersal of the already formed alpha-synuclein deposits and the prevention of new formations.